 Free School Meals

 We started giving toddlers free school dinners, but they failed to gain weight.
-On enquiring, we realised that their mothers saved the family food for the older children who weren’t fed at school.
-Now we give the toddlers free school breakfasts as well.
-This isn’t necessary for all the villages, as the local authority feed school children in some.
+On enquiring, we realised that their mothers saved the family food for the older children who weren't fed at school.
+We started giving the toddlers free school breakfasts as well.

 Teacher training